Calibration of self-decomposable L\'{e}vy models: Introduction

 Since $k$ is typically nonsmooth at zero, we face two estimation problems: First, to give a proper description of $k$ at zero, we propose estimators for $\alpha$ and its analogs $k^{(j)}(0+)+k^{(j)}(0-)$, with $j\geq1$, for the derivatives of $k$ as well as for the drift $\gamma$, which can be estimated similarly.
 We prove convergence rates for their mean squared error which turn out to be optimal in minimax sense up to a logarithmic factor.
 Second, we construct a nonparametric estimator of $k$ whose mean integrated squared error converges with nearly optimal rates.
 Owing to bid-ask spreads and other market frictions, we observe only noisy option prices.
-The definition of the estimators is based on the relation between these prices and the characteristic function of the driving process established by \citet{carrMadan:1999} and on different spectral representations of the characteristic exponent.
+The definition of the estimators is based on the relation between these prices and the characteristic function of the driving process established by Carr and Madan \cite{carrMadan1999} and on different spectral representations of the characteristic exponent.
 Smoothing is done by cutting off all frequencies higher than a certain value depending on a maximal permitted parameter $\alpha$.
 The whole estimation procedure is computationally efficient and achieves good results in simulations and in real data examples.
 All estimators converge with a polynomial rate, where the maximal $\alpha$ determines the ill-posedness of the problem.
-Assuming sub-Gaussian error distributions, we provide an estimator with $\alpha$-adaptive rates.
+Assuming sub-Gaussian error distributions, we provide an estimator with $\alpha $-adaptive rates.
 The main tool for this result is a concentration inequality for our estimator $\hat\alpha$ which might be of independent interest.

-This work is organized as follows: In Section 2 we describe the setting of our estimation procedure and derive the necessary representations of the characteristic exponent.
-The estimators are described in Section 3, where we also determine the convergence rates.
-The construction of the $\alpha$-adaptive estimator of $\alpha$ is contained in Section 4.
-In view of simulations and real data we discuss our theoretical results and the implementation of the procedure in Section 5.
-All proofs are given in Section 6.
+This work is organized as follows: In Section \ref{sec2}, we describe the setting of our estimation procedure and derive the necessary representations of the characteristic exponent.
+The estimators are described in Section \ref{sec3}, where we also determine the convergence rates.
+The construction of the $\alpha$-adaptive estimator of $\alpha$ is contained in Section \ref{secadaptation}.
+In view of simulations and real data, we discuss our theoretical results and the implementation of the procedure in Section \ref{sec5}.
+All proofs are given in Section \ref{sec6}.